Contributing post by Justine Burgess

 Always on the hunt for a grocery deal, but not sure what to do when there’s so much you can’t finish it all?
 Last week, I did my usual round of Ralphs Grocery store for “Managers Specials”, and I hit the bargain-hunters jackpot.
-Fruits, breads, vegetables, lunch items, fresh herbs… the list goes on, but to make a long story short, I got five bags of fresh groceries for $14.
-Great deal, right?
-Well, only if you use it all.
+Fruits, breads, vegetables, lunch items, fresh herbs… the list goes on, but to make a long story short, I got five bags of fresh groceries for $14, including lots of fresh basil.
+Today we’ll be preserving fresh basil by freezing it in ice cube trays to use later.

 Due to the humidity last week (and the fact that it was way too hot to run my oven to dry herbs) I decided that my best course of action for preserving all of the fragrant goodness of the basil was to freeze it.
 While I could have frozen whole leaves, I instead decided to make basil cubes that I could pop into recipes as needed.